rsn870/POMDP_solver/README.md

-# POMDP_solver
-The purpose of this project is to create a more effecient means for a  solution for Partially Observable Markov Decision Processes (POMDPs) .We wish to find the existence of a best possible solution if it exists otherwise we wish to provide an excellent approximation for the same.Potential applications inlcude a better quantification of uncertainity commonly encountered in Reinforcement Learning Appliacations ranging from co-operative usage in drones to designing better agents for more interactive gaming to more dynamic environments such as Weather Modelling and disease prediction.
+The purpose of this project is to create a more efficient means for a  solution for Partially Observable Markov Decision Processes (POMDPs) .We wish to find the existence of a best possible solution if it exists otherwise we wish to provide an excellent approximation for the same.Potential applications inlcude a better quantification of uncertainty commonly encountered in Reinforcement Learning Applications ranging from co-operative usage in drones to designing better agents for more interactive gaming to more dynamic environments such as Weather Modelling and disease prediction.

-One of the crucial issues that has ensured a very low adaptation of POMDPs despite their wide range of applicability involves the issue of scalbility to real-world systems with an enormous range of uncertain states and observations.
+One of the crucial issues that has ensured a very low adaptation of POMDPs despite their wide range of applicability involves the issue of scalability to real-world systems with an enormous range of uncertain states and observations.

-We wish to tackle this process steadily by increasing the complexity of our testing environments as a step by step process.Therefore we choose to begin with what is arguably the classical training ground for POMDPs (analogous to the knapsack problem in Dynamic Problem or one of the standard datsets used extensively in ML research )
+We wish to tackle this process steadily by increasing the complexity of our testing environments as a step by step process.Therefore we choose to begin with what is arguably the classical training ground for POMDPs (analogous to the knapsack problem in Dynamic Problem or one of the standard datasets used extensively in ML research )

 The Tiger Problem which is our training ground broadly involves the following situations: